pulumi/actions/README.md

 Minor releases will be published around the beginning of the month.
 We may cut a patch release instead, if the changes are small enough not to warrant a minor release.
 We will also cut patch releases periodically as needed to address bugs.

+## Node 12 Support Ending 2022-12-07

+We intend this action to work for all GitHub users, both SaaS users and GitHub Enterprise users.
+As such, this action will continue to use Node 12 until all maintained versions of GitHub Enterprise have Node 16 support.
+This date is 2022-12-07, when GitHub Enterprise v3.3 is sunset.
+After 2022-12-07, this action will upgrade to Node 16, and will no longer run on GitHub Actions runners without Node 16 support.